 In connection with the implementation of the Group's communicated strategy, the Group considers the post-tax return on average active equity, both on a Group and a segment basis.
 The post-tax return on both average shareholders' equity and average active equity at the Group level reflects the reported effective tax rate for the Group, which was 58 % for the three months ended June 30, 2013, and 31 % for the prior year's quarter.
 The tax rate was 38 % for the six months ended June 30, 2013, and 27 % for the prior year's comparative period.
-For the post-tax return on average active equity of the segments, the Group effective tax rate was adjusted to exclude the impact of permanent differences not attributable to the segments, so that the segment tax rates ranged from 34 % to 36 % for the current quarter and from 34 % to 36 % for the prior year's quarter.
-The tax rate was 34 % for the six months ended June 30, 2013, and 33 % for the six months ended June 30, 2012.
+For the post-tax return on average active equity of the segments, the Group effective tax rate was adjusted to exclude the impact of permanent differences not attributable to the segments, so that the segment tax rates ranged from 34 % to 36 % for the six months ended June 30, 2013, and 33 % for the six months ended June 30, 2012.